Mobile phones and driving safety: Meta-analyses

+Problematic mobile phone use

 Arguments from increase in mobile subscription

 In the US, the number of cell phone subscribers has increased by 1,262.4% between the years 1985-2008.
 In approximately the same period the number of crashes has fallen by 0.9% (1995–2009) and the number of fatal crashes fallen by 6.2%.
 It has been argued that these statistics contradict the claims that mobile use impairs driving performance.
 Similarly, a 2010 study from the Highway Loss Data Institute published in February 2010 reviewed auto claims from three key states along with Washington, D.C., prior to cell phone bans while driving and then after.
 The study found no reduction in crashes, despite a 41% to 76% reduction in the use of cell phones while driving after the ban was enacted.

 Handsfree device

 Driving while using a handsfree cellular device is not safer than using a hand held cell phone, as concluded by case-crossover studies, epidemiological, simulation, and meta-analysis.
 The increased cognitive workload involved in holding a conversation, not the use of hands, causes the increased risk.
 For example, a Carnegie Mellon University study found that merely listening to somebody speak on a phone caused a 37% drop in activity in the parietal lobe, where spatial tasks are managed.